occitech/occitech-ansible-public/roles/hst-mailhog/README.md

 Set your app to deliver mail using SMTP on your local address and Mailhog SMTP port instead of your default SMTP settings.

-To configure access to Mailhog UI, you need to create a new transparente redirect (reverse proxy) site or add a proxy (example with auth below) into **Advanced Settings** box of an Apache standard site.
+To configure access to Mailhog UI, you need to create a new transparent redirect (reverse proxy) site or add a proxy (example with auth below) into **Advanced Settings** box of an Apache standard site.

 ```
 ProxyPreserveHost On